 - Expanding definitions of Form

 - Expanding creative processes

 - Introduction to design principles

-WORKSHOPS:

-- Ethnography I (in series of 2 for Product Design majors)

 - Materiality and Form

 - Biomimicry: Systems in Nature

-• The Object as Narrative
+- The Object as Narrative

 PDES 210

-Rapid Prototyping
+Prototyping for Designers

 (3 credit hours)

 This course synchronizes with DesignSpace 1 with various project touch points.
 The focus is hands-on full-scale and scaled rapid-prototype model making for experimentation and development in the process of 3D form design.
 The class will focus on the use of basic tools, materials, and various construction techniques to manifest examples of study models at various levels of difficulty.
 A high standard of craftsmanship will be established in this course.

-EMPHASIS:

-• Process prototyping for experimentation and development
+EMPHASIS: 2D and 3D design prototyping for experimentation and development.

 PDES 202

 DesignSpace 2

 (6 credit hours)

-This is a project-based major studio that builds upon prior learning to deepen students' understanding of formgiving forces, semiotics of 3-dimensional form, and form-making as narrative.
+This is a project-based major studio that builds upon prior learning to deepen students' understanding of form-giving forces, semiotics of 3-dimensional form, and form-making as narrative.
 Students begin to explore where and how designers can influence the world they live in through the objects they design.
 Students will be working both individually and collaboratively, in a dedicated product design studio.
-(Workshop topics may change in response to current influences and needs.)

 EMPHASIS:

 - Form-making as narrative

 - Semiotics of 3D form

 - Expanding creative processes

 - Form-giving forces

-WORKSHOPS:

 - Human Factors, Ergonomics, and Interface

 - Sustainable Systems and Materials

 PDES 230

 Theory & History of Product Design

 (3 credit hours)

 This course explores the history and contemporary practice of design, comparatively, to introduce students to theories and principles that have shaped the practice of Product Design and also point to its future.
 We focus on philosophical and practice-based theories associated with modernity; commodity culture; semiotics; visual communication; disruption; and the many ways designers can have a positive impact on the world in which we live.
 Special emphasis is placed on developing critical tools for expanding students' definition of design and their individual outlook on their own creative future.

+PDES 301

+DesignSpace 3: Design Research Studio I

+(3 credit hours)

-PDES 301 DesignSpace 3 (6 credit hours) This is a project-based major studio that builds upon prior learning to explore human engagement with products more deeply.
-Students will use techniques in ethnographic research to deepen their understanding of humancentered design.
-Projects will seek to solve contemporary problems in the world through immersive research and industry engagement.
+This is a project-based major studio that builds upon prior learning to explore human engagement with products more deeply.
+Students will use techniques in ethnographic research, empathy mapping, usability studies, etc. to deepen their understanding of human-centered design.
+Projects will provide the opportunity to gain a deep

+understanding of existing human challenges that will allow students to practice in-depth research to gain empathy, understand users' goals, needs and motivation through immersive research and industry engagement.
 Real-world collaborators will play a strong role in DesignSpace projects from this semester through graduation.
-(Workshop topics may change in response to current influences and needs.)
+EMPHASIS: Human-centered design, Solving real problems through design, Immersive research, Industry engagement, Interdisciplinary collaborations.

+PDES 302

+DesignSpace 3: Materials Lab

+(3 credit hours)

+This course is a hands-on approach to using modern day materials.
+Special attention will be given to recycled, injection molded plastics, home grown mushroom foam, and mold-blown soft glass.
+Throughout the projects, students will refine basic Rhino modeling techniques into intermediate skillsets.
+With these 3D models, students will produce 3D prints, vacuum formed molds, CNC routered molds, and aluminum CNC routered molds.
+Final products include high quality Rhino renderings and refined final products.

+PDES 303

+DesignSpace 4: Design Research Studio II

+(3 credit hours)

+This session of DesignSpace 4 is dedicated to advanced design processes, iteration, concepting, and designing products that follow the methodologies and principles of Design Thinking and Service Design.
+During this DesignSpace session, students are immersed in design products from a service perspective.
+Students are required to apply learned methodologies to create multiple touchpoints as part of their design processes.

 EMPHASIS:

-- Human-centered design

-- Solving real problems through design

-- Immersive research

-- Industry engagement

-- Interdisciplinary collaborations

-WORKSHOPS: